wapcaplet/pysci/docs/source/usage.rst

 Considering the enormous number of methods in QsciScintilla for dealing with configuration settings, it's a little surprising that a dedicated configuration widget is not provided.
-If you've worked with QsciScintilla with any seriousness, you've probably build an ad-hoc configuration widget yourself (and so has everyone else).
+If you've worked with QsciScintilla with any seriousness, you've probably built an ad-hoc configuration widget yourself (and so has everyone else).
 That's a shameful duplication of programming effort.
 PySci provides a ready-made one called ``PySciSettings`` to save you the trouble.